cenkayberkin/metaprogrammingarticle/README.md

 syd = Artist.where(name: "Syd Vicious").between(age: 18..25).first
 ```
-if you would like to use activerecord like dynamic finders then you ll have to install gem called [Mongoid dynamic finder].
+If you would like to use activerecord like dynamic finders then you'll have to install the gem called [Mongoid dynamic finder].
 Just add the gem and bundle.

 ```sh
 Artist.find_by_name_and_title('Some Artist' , 'Mr.')
 ```
-So how does it work, today i ll explain how this dyanmic finders work by explaining mongoid dynamic finders gem.
+So how does it work?
+Today I'll explain how these dyanmic finders work by explaining the mongoid dynamic finders gem.

 -----------

-##Where magic happens
+##Where the magic happens

 ```sh
 def method_missing(method_id, *args, &block)
       conditions = {}
       bang = false
 ```
-Calling find_by_name method will end up here method missing, because there is not a method called by that name.
-Method_missing method initiates conditions hash and bang variable. method_id will be find_by_name and arguments will be 'Some Artist', 'Mr.'
+Calling the find_by_name method will end up here at method_missing because there is not a method called by that name.
+The method_missing method initiates the conditions hash and bang variable.
+Method_id will be find_by_name and arguments will be 'Some Artist', 'Mr.'

 ```sh
 1      case method_id.to_s